The Official Blog of the Dallas Association of Law Librarians (DALL), a chapter of the American Association of Law Libraries.

 Pressure Forces Microsoft to Change Vista Licensing

-Microsoft removes limit on how often you can reinstall the OS on a new device.
+Microsoft removes limit on how often you can reinstall the OS on a new device

 Elizabeth Montalbano, IDG News Service